ji-podhead/kubyplexer/README.md

 </p>

 <p align="center" style="font-size:  1.2em;">
-  <strong>A funky and Kubernetes-beginner-friendly CLI tool to manage your cluster using your mouse! 🚀</strong>
+  <strong>A funky and Kubernetes-beginner-friendly tool to manage your cluster using your mouse! 🚀 </strong>
+  Kubyplexer is becoming a VS code extension :) :)
 </p>

 # About 📝
-- **Direct Cluster Management**: Manage your Kubernetes cluster directly in your terminal without the need for external dashboards.
+- **Direct Cluster Management**: Manage your Kubernetes cluster directly in your vscode/app window without the need for external dashboards.
 - **Effortless Navigation**: Navigate using your mouse, shortcuts, and arrow keys to interact with your cluster. 🖱️
 - **Dashboard Access**: Start your Kubernetes dashboards with a single click and use them inside kubiplexer.
 - **Manifest Creation**: Create and edit Kubernetes manifests directly within Kubyplexer.